Guide

 Provider: nylas

-Status: validThree things happen here.
+Status: validThree things happen during this step.
 The CLI creates a grant with provider=nylas, auto-creates the nylas connector on the application if it doesn't already exist, and stores the new grant locally so subsequent commands resolve it without an explicit --grant.
-There is no OAuth handshake — the identity is managed end-to-end by Nylas, sitting on the same grant model as any other connection in the v3 API.
+No OAuth handshake is involved — the identity is managed end-to-end by Nylas, sitting on the same grant model as any other connection in the v3 API.

 Step 2 — Add an app password for IMAP/SMTP